What is a Rain Garden?

 Rain Garden Incentive Program - Up to $400 Reimbursement!

-For a limited time, our Rain Garden Incentive Program that will reimburse applicants up to $400 upon the completion of their rain garden.
+Are you interested in installing a rain garden?
+Our Rain Garden Incentive Program will reimburse applicants up to $400 upon the completion of their rain garden.
 The incentive is intended for new rain gardens added to existing development.
 New development/permitted rain gardens are not eligible for the rain garden incentive.
+Click on the links below to learn more!

 Visit Local Rain Gardens